scovitin-vsevolod/docs/readme-tmp.md

 ## 3. Potentially reusable modules
-    Its possible to use in other projects module from content types and helper groups
+    It is possible to use module from content type and helper groups in other projects only

 ## 4. Technical strategy and chosen solutions